 Coolest spice company ever.
 Glad I found them on Instagram.

-I set my Instant Pot for 60 minutes the first time I tried making this and it was absolutely perfect.
-The meat was tender and not dry.
+I set my Instant Pot for 60 minutes of high pressure the first time I tried making this and it was absolutely perfect.
+No need to play around with the time.
+The meat was tender and moist.

 Here are some of our favorite Instant Pot recipes you should try out next: